 The following financial information includes balance sheet presentations for CEG as of December 31, 1998 and 1999 and statements of income and cash flow presentations for the years then ended based on local GAAP financial statements.
-The statements of income and cash flows have been expressed in US dollars by converting the Real to US dollars at the average exchange rates indicated in the Macro Economic assumptions.
+The statements of income and cash flows have been expressed in US Dollars by converting the Real to US Dollars at the average exchange rates indicated in the Macroeconomic assumptions.
 The balance sheets have been converted at the year-end exchange rates indicated in the Macro Economic assumptions.
-The projections from 2000 to 2004 are based on certain key assumptions that are described below, and have also been presented in US dollars at the exchange rates indicated in the Macro Economic assumptions.
+The projections for 2000 to 2004 are based on certain key assumptions described below and are also presented in US Dollars at the exchange rates indicated in the Macroeconomic Assumptions.
 Unless otherwise noted, all financial information is presented at the operating company level and assumes 100% ownership.

 Historical Results - 1998 and 1999